SOLARIS-VI/StocksSharesPortfolio/README.md

 Run Client & Server
 Open two terminals within VScode or chosen IDE:

-- cd into the project then cd into client then run npm start
+- cd into the project, then cd into client then run npm start
-- cd into the project then cd into server then run npm start
+- cd into the project, then cd into server then run npm start